A construction of the quantum Steenrod squares and their algebraic relations: The Quantum Cartan relation

 There is a natural map where $\text{stab}(m)$ denotes taking the stabilisation of the $5$-pointed genus $0$ nodal curve $m$, which corresponds to an element of $\overline{M}_{0,5}$.
 The square brackets denote taking equivalences classes with respect to the actions of $PSL(2,\mathbb{C})$ and $\mathbb{Z}/2$.

-\begin{rmk} We can think of $\mathcal{M}_{i,j}(x,y,z)$ as the inverse image under the evaluation map where $\overline{\mathcal{M}_{0,5}(J,j)}$ is the set of all stable, genus $0$, $5$-pointed $J$-holomorphic maps $u: \mathbb{CP}^{1} \rightarrow M$ of Chern number $jN$, which contain no repreated or multiply covered components.
+\begin{rmk} We can think of $\mathcal{M}_{i,j}(x,y,z)$ as the inverse image under the evaluation map where $\mathcal{M}_{0,5}(J,j)$ is the set of $5$-pointed $J$-holomorphic maps $u: \mathbb{CP}^{1} \rightarrow M$ of Chern number $jN$, where $m$ combines the information of $\mathbb{CP}^1$ along with the $5$ marked points.
+The space $\overline{\mathcal{M}_{0,5}(J,j)}$ is a partial compactification using stable nodal genus $0$ holomorphic curves that contain no repeated or multiply covered components.
 The $\mathbb{Z}/2$-action acts on the marked points by the permutation $(12)(34)$.
 Observe that one uses some large machinery, namely the gluing theorem for $J$-holomorphic curves (see \cite[Chapter 10]{jholssympl}), to show that this partial compactification of the space of simple maps has a fundamental class.
 Then given $x,y,z$ as previous to this remark, it is immediate from the definition that $ \mathcal{M}_{i,j}(x,y,z)$ is obtained by As in Appendix \ref{subsec:mssrmks}, we may interpret the expression between $\left(, \right)$ in Equation \eqref{equation:lotsofpseudo} as a pseudocycle.
 The square brackets $\left[, \right]$ in Equation \eqref{equation:lotsofpseudo} denote the equivalence class under the $\mathbb{Z}/2$ action.
-This allows us to calculate $\dim \mathcal{M}_{i,j}(x,y,z)$, as follows. \end{rmk}
+This allows us to calculate $\dim \mathcal{M}_{i,j}(x,y,z)$ as follows. \end{rmk}

 Let $Q$ be a closed submanifold of the parameter space $P_{i}$.
 Then $Q$ represents a cycle in $H_{*}(P_{i})$, such that: In particular, for $Q = P_{i}$, using $\dim(P_{i}) = 4+i$,

 \begin{defn} Let $W$ be a cycle in $H_*(P_{i})$ with $i,j$ fixed, represented by a union of embedded closed submanifolds $\bigcup_{a \in A} Q_{a} \subset P_i$.
 Let $x,y \in H^*(M)$.
 Define where the first sum is taken over a basis of $z$ for $H^{|z|}(M)$ such that Equation (\ref{eq:dimension}) is $0$.
 Extending bilinearly over $\mathbb{Z}/2 [T]$, this defines a bilinear map \end{defn}